ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 </ExpandableCard>

 <ExpandableCard
-title="Misconception 6: &quot;When withdrawals are enabled, stakers will all exit at once.&quot;"
+title="Misconception: &quot;When withdrawals are enabled, stakers will all exit at once.&quot;" contentPreview="False.
-contentPreview="False.
 Validator exits are rate limited for security reasons."> After the Shanghai upgrade enabled withdrawals, all validators will be incentivized to withdraw their staking balance above 32 ETH, as these funds to not add to yield, and are otherwise locked.
 Depending on the APR (determined by total ETH staked), they may be incentivized to exit their validator(s) to reclaim their entire balance, or potentially to stake even more using their rewards to earn more yield.